amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 ## Step 5.
 Your application exchanges the LWA authorization code for an LWA refresh token

 The Login with Amazon SDK for JavaScript can help you with the exchange of an LWA authorization code for an LWA refresh token.

+**Note:** An LWA authorization code expires after five minutes.
+Be sure to exchange it for an LWA refresh token before it expires.

 For more information, see the Login with Amazon documentation:

   - [Add the Login with Amazon SDK for JavaScript](https://developer.amazon.com/docs/login-with-amazon/install-sdk-javascript.html)